 - Pasta with Broccolini, Preserved Lemon and Chickpeas

 - Smoky Black-Eyed Peas and Collard Greens

-Charred Asparagus Kale Pasta with a creamy Cannellini Bean Leek Sauce.
+Asparagus Pasta with kale, leeks and a creamy Cannellini Bean Leek Sauce.
 This healthy, spring, vegan pasta recipe comes together quickly and easily!

 - 1 bunch kale, 8-10 oz, about 4–5 cups chopped in small chunks, discarding the thicker ribs